Convicted: Destiny leader Brian Tamaki admits crashing car into elderly couple

 "I said 'what are you up to numb nuts?'
 And I said 'oh you're lucky God is on your side'."

-Henry said in his opinion, Tamaki was incredibly lucky the two elderly people weren't killed and that he didn't hit a pole that was near the fence his vehicle allegedly plunged through.
+Henry said in his opinion, Tamaki was incredibly lucky the two elderly people weren't killed and that he didn't hit a pole that was near the fence his vehicle struck.

 In his view, both vehicles looked extensively damaged.